S

 Solo Kit is designed for enterprise-grade database performance with:

-• Strategic indexing: Performance indexes on all major tables
+• Intelligent indexing: Strategic indexes on all major tables

 Performance Characteristics